 At first the information brought from the future was unerringly accurate; financial markets, sports results and lotteries could be predicted, the worst disasters, the worst crimes, the worst atrocities could be foreseen and prevented.
 But preventing these events changed the world too, in a quite different way.
 If advanced information from the future was used to prevent an undesirable outcome, the world was changed by this intervention, which meant that the data from the future was no longer accurate.
 Zhao was particularly disturbed by the case of a murderer who was prevented from killing his child victim by information that came through the 'hole; his lawyer cleverly gained him his freedom, because he had in fact not yet committed any crime, and the murderer went straight out and committed a different (unforeseen) killing.

 Linda Li, Zhao's deputy, and her future counterpart were in control of the wormhole itself.
-In effect they had created a 'closed time-like curve', a path through time and space that folded back upon itself.
-The wormhole formed an information bottleneck — only a limited amount of negative energy could be created to inflate it, so it was quite small — just a few metres in radius.
-Travellers could only pass through the hole one at a time in specially designed capsules.
-On the other hand a laser-comm system had been set up, shining messages through the throat of the 'hole, and information was already passing through the one open mouth to its counterpart in the future.
+In effect they had created a 'closed timelike curve', a path through time and space that folded back upon itself.
+The wormhole formed an information bottleneck - only a limited amount of negative energy could be created to inflate it, so it was quite small; just a few metres in radius.
+Travellers could only pass through the hole one at a time in specially-designed capsules.
+Although the 'hole was quite small, it was largfe enough to carry a lot of beamed information, so a laser-comm system had been set up, shining messages through the throat, and information was already passing through the one open mouth to its counterpart in the future (and back again).
 Computer scientists (who had already been using similar effects for a while) were keen to use the wormhole as a loop-logic machine, but they would have to wait a few more weeks before the second mouth was opened.

 A carefully equipped Temporal Authority expedition was dispatched to explore the far future.
 They knew that when they reached the far end of the 'hole six weeks ahead they could jump into the first wormhole mouth again (which would still be there, barring accidents) and travel another six weeks further on, and repeat this an arbitrary number of times.
 In this way they could bring back information from even further on.
 No-one from the expedition had returned yet; Current-Zhao and Future-Zhao were somewhat relieved by this.